-QuSecure Chief Product Officer, Rebecca Krauthamer Discusses Quantum Space at VA Tech
+QuSecure Chief Product Officer Discusses Quantum Space at VA Tech

-Recently, Rebecca Krauthamer, CEO and Co-Founder of Quantum Thought and Chief Product Officer, QuSecure spoke at a virtual conference, hosted by Virginia Tech University, and shared her thoughts about quantum space, entrepreneurship, and Silicon Valley.
+Recently, Rebecca Krauthamer, Chief Product Officer and Co-Founder of Quantum Thought and Chief Product Officer, QuSecure spoke at a virtual conference, hosted by Virginia Tech University, and shared her thoughts about quantum space, entrepreneurship, and Silicon Valley.
 Her audience consisted of faculty, students, and staff of VA Tech (both from Blacksburg and Northern VA).
-The Audience specialty ranged from the Founding Director of Multifunctional Integrated Circuits & Systems, the Director of Master of Engineering program in Northern Virginia, Center for Power Electronics faculty, 5G Cellular Communication & Security (faculty and students), cybersecurity, A MIT post doc, materials science, and engineering…just to name a few!
+The Audience specialty ranged from the Founding Director of Multifunctional Integrated Circuits & Systems, the Director of Master of Engineering program in Northern Virginia, Center for Power Electronics faculty, 5G Cellular Communication & Security (faculty and students), cybersecurity, A MIT post-doc, materials science, and engineering…just to name a few!
 This is part two of the virtual conference.

 Some of Rebecca’s talking points included “When will Quantum Provide Value?” and showcasing the “Application Areas” where we can see quantum being used.
 She shared a slide presentation alongside her commentary to explain these topics better.